PBJI/HackathonIITBombay/README.md

 which all documents your library is able to identify and extract data ● Approach/Design of your solution
 ● Attach the code
-● The tentative deadline for submission is 25th January 2023 ● Link for submission: ecell.in/esummit/i-hack
+● The tentative deadline for submission is before 11:59 P.M 21st January.
+● Link for submission: ecell.in/esummit/i-hack